Thursday, February 7, 2019 from 9am–4pm and

 Featuring a daily presentation by John V. Bezy on The Prehistoric Roots of Modern Mata Ortiz Pottery

 The modern Mata Ortiz ceramics tradition is part of a cultural heritage that is over 900 years old.
 Learn more about the origins of Mata Ortiz pottery in this 25-minute presentation.
 Following each presentation, Master Artist, Oralia Lόpez, will demonstrate the intricate techniques involved in forming and painting these ceramic pots.
+Year-round, the museum sells a selection of miniature Mata Ortiz pots in our Museum Store.

 Presentations will be made both days at 11:00am.
 Presentations are free, however seating is limited.